Discover the answers to the most asked questions about HALO and our work, from how a landmine functions to applying to join the HALO family.

 Our amazing supporters have done all of these things to make people safe.
 Find inspiration on events and ideas page.

-HALO is always delighted to provide speakers for universities, colleges, schools or other community groups.
+Depending on staff availability, HALO may be able to provide speakers for universities, colleges, schools or other community groups.
 Please email email@example.com with your inquiry.

 Tell me more about working for HALO